A Comprehensive Approach

 The Zero TB Initiative includes many efforts, among them the Zero TB Cities Project and individual Zero TB City efforts.

 In Bangladesh, an ambitious initiative by the Government of Bangladesh has culminated in a coalition that plans to cover all large urban areas to eliminate TB through the comprehensive Search-Treat-Prevent approach.
 This initiative is supported by the U.S. Agency for International Development (USAID) and by Challenge TB project Bangladesh.
 With support from a multidisciplinary coalition, Zero TB Cities in Bangladesh plans to combine a campaign for increased public awareness with strengthened screening for TB, with the ultimate goal being comprehensive epidemic control in all major cities.
+Some prospective partners were previously included in this list in error.
+An up-to-date partners list is below.

 Odessa, the third largest city in Ukraine, is assembling a multi-sector coalition to apply a comprehensive approach to address TB.
 This initiative is supported by the Global Fund, the Stop TB Partnership, and state and city authorities supporting TB services.
 Leaders have identified the need for TB services targeted to populations that would benefit the most from integrated, supportive care, and planning is underway to realize these goals.